maazahmed23456/TSPCR-DESIGN/README.md

 ### Technology

-The project leverages CMOS technology, with a specific focus on mitigating leakage power to enhance energy efficiency and extend battery backup time.
+The project leverages 180nm gpdk CMOS technology, with a specific focus on mitigating leakage power to enhance energy efficiency and extend battery backup time.

 ## Performance Comparison